Oreolion/build-a-blog-with-nuxt-3-and-nuxt-content-v2/content/blog/my-second-blog-post.md

 author: "@Luisa"
 dates:
     published: "2022 06 31"
-description: "This is a short Description about my Counter Post"
+description: This is a short Description about my Counter Post
 ---

 ## What is a counter?